How to cancel Virgin Media

 - When your service is faulty and Virgin Media cannot fix it – This rarely happens, but if your Virgin Media services develop a fault (ultra-slow broadband, outages, TV interruptions and so on) and you have given Virgin Media four weeks to fix it and it has failed to do so, you can leave without charge

-- When Virgin Media raises the price of your package – If Virgin Media hikes the price of your broadband during your contract period it has to send you a letter to inform you it is doing so.
+- When Virgin Media raises the price of your package – If Virgin Media increases the price of your broadband during your contract period it has to send you a letter to inform you it is doing so.
 You can cancel free of charge within 30 days of receiving that letter

 Cancelling Virgin Media if you're out of contract

-If you've checked and you're out of contract the world is you're oyster.
+If you've checked and you're out of contract the world is your oyster.
 You can cancel and switch to another provider with very little fuss.
 But before you call 150 from your Virgin Media home phone or 0345 454 1111 from any other phone to tell Virgin Media you're leaving, we strongly recommend you keep the following in mind regarding retentions.

 How to deal with Virgin Media's retentions team